 Training Providers, Road Safety Groups, Institute of Advanced Motorists (IAM), Royal Society for the Prevention of

-Accidents (RoSPA), MSA motor clubs and many others (the U17MC-Northwest is a MSA club in its own right).
+Accidents (RoSPA), MSUK motor clubs and many others (the U17MC-Northwest is a MSUK club in its own right).

 This new club looks to build on the principles above and work with many partners to deliver